Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/Block-URL/readme.md

  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions:
  1. Fetches a list of potentially malicious URLs.
  2. For each URL in the list, checks if the URL is blocked by the network of the organization.
-  - If URL is blocked, then incident comment is created saying URL is blocked.
+  - If URL is allowed by the network, then incident comment is created saying URL is allowed.
-  - If URL is allowed, then incident comment is created saying URL is allowed.
+  - If URL is blocked by the network, then incident comment is created saying URL is blocked.
-  - If URL is not blocked, then that URL is blocked by playbook.
+  - If URL is not blocked by the network and not part of the network, that URL is blocked by playbook.
+3. Update the incident with status 'Closed' and reason as
+  - For allowed URL - 'BenignPositive - SuspiciousButExpected'
+  - For blocked URL - 'TruePositive - SuspiciousActivity'

 ![Meraki](./Images/PlaybookDesignerLight.jpg)